The Many Different Styles In Which Sushi Is Served

 Sashimi is often cut in different ways to enhance the appearance of the fish and accentuate the flavor.
 Hira-zukuri is the standard rectangular shape cut.
 A thinner cut is called Ito-zukuri, and is often no more than 1/16 inch thick.
 The thinnest, called Kaku-zukuri is paper-thin and is often presented in a beautiful pattern.

-Chirashi Sushi (chirashi-zushi AKA "Scattered Sushi")
+Chirashi Sushi (chirashi-zushi AKA "scattered sushi")

-Chirashi Sushi (chirashi-zushi AKA "Scattered Sushi")
+Chirashi Sushi (chirashi-zushi AKA "scattered sushi")

 Chirashi sushi is a bowl or box of sushi rice topped with a variety of sashimi.
 This is often a nice selection as you can choose to eat your fish as sushi or sashimi, and it is often artfully presented.
 Nothing says “Wow!” like a beautiful bowl of carefully presented bowl of a mix of different kinds of seafood.

-Maki Sushi (maki-zushi or norimaki)
+Maki Sushi (maki-zushi or norimaki AKA sushi rolls)

-Maki Sushi (maki-zushi or norimaki)
+Maki Sushi (maki-zushi or norimaki AKA sushi rolls)

 Maki sushi (sometimes called norimaki AKA “rolled sushi”) is when the rice and fish and/or vegetables are rolled up in a seaweed wrapper (nori).
 The roll is usually cut into six or eight pieces, depending on the thickness of the roll, and some chefs even place the items so carefully, that a picture emerges on the face of each piece.
 There are also more specific terms for the individual types of rolls depending on the style, which we will list below.